CraneStation/wasmtime-wasi/docs/WASI-api.md

 ### <a href="#fd_readdir" name="fd_readdir"></a>`__wasi_fd_readdir()`

-Reads directory entries from a directory.
+Read directory entries from a directory.

 When successful, the contents of the output buffer consist of a sequence of directory entries.
 Each directory entry consists of a [`__wasi_dirent_t`](#dirent) object, followed by [`__wasi_dirent_t::d_namlen`](#dirent.d_namlen) bytes holding the name of the directory entry.

-This system call fills the output buffer as much as possible, potentially truncating the last directory entry.
+This function fills the output buffer as much as possible, potentially truncating the last directory entry.
 This allows the caller to grow its read buffer size in case it's too small to fit a single large directory entry, or skip the oversized